Consensys/quorum-account-plugin-hashicorp-vault/docs/quickstart-example-quorum-signer.md

 # Quickstart example: quorum-signer secret engine

-The  [quorum-signer-plugin-for-hashicorp-vault](https://github.com/consensys/quorum-signer-plugin-for-hashicorp-vault) is a custom secret engine that allows Quorum data to be signed within Vault (similar to the `transit` built-in secret engine).
+The  [quorum-signer-plugin-for-hashicorp-vault](https://github.com/consensys/quorum-signer-plugin-for-hashicorp-vault) is a custom secret engine that allows Quorum data to be signed within Vault (similar to the built-in [`transit` secret engine](https://www.vaultproject.io/docs/secrets/transit)).

 This quickstart guide will demonstrate how to: